MarcPot/klipper_config/README.md

-# klipper_config
+# This is not the branch you're looking for...
-My klipper_config backups, check out the branches for my different printers.
+Check out the branches for the backups for my different printers.
+Master branch is now used as a quickstart.